spy16/radium/README.md

 ## Install/Build
+You can simply download the latest version from [releases](https://github.com/shivylp/radium/releases) page.

 `radium` requires Go 1.8+ to build.
 Simply run `make` command in the source directory to build and install the binary into your `$GOPATH/bin` directory.
 If you just want to build the binary, run `make build`